WebAssembly/spec/md-proto/WebAssembly.md

 | `tee_local` | `<$id: i32> (T) : (T)`      |          | 0x19

-The `tee_local` instruction sets the value in the locals array at index `$id` to to the value given in the operand.
+The `tee_local` instruction sets the value in the locals array at index `$id` to the value given in the operand.
 Its return value is the value of its operand.

 #### Select